rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-youtube-2021-01-xx.md

 "**Lock Me In Tonight**"

-> Danika writes and performs what I think of as a semi-shallow modern country song (with a somewhat standard official music video).
-As I've noted before, I wasn't thrilled with the song the first time I heard it (as part of the Daylist), but it's grown on me and, at times, has been an earworm.
+> _Danika writes and performs what I think of as a standard modern country song (with a somewhat standard official music video).
+As I've noted before, I wasn't thrilled with the song the first time I heard it (as part of the Daylist), but it's grown on me and, at times, has been an earworm._

 > [Official Music Video](https://www.youtube.com/watch?v=910w4ICkj8A) (Daylist 33)